Checklist before installation

 Download the eazyBI add-on from the Atlassian Marketplace page or install using Jira Add-ons Manager.

 You should have Jira system administration rights to install add-ons.
-Go to main Administration screen and then go to the Add-ons link.
+Go to the main Administration screen and then go to the Add-ons link.
 Then either find and install the eazyBI add-on from Atlassian Marketplace, or if you have downloaded the add-on then go Manage Add-ons page and upload the downloaded eazyBI add-on file.

 It might take about half a minute while eazyBI is loading for the first time.
 If you selected the eazyBI link then you should see the eazyBI welcome page.
 You should be logged in as a Jira user with system administration rights to set-up eazyBI.
 Click Set up eazyBI to continue.